Click the green "Start" button for MCQ.

 - Common monosaccharides include glucose, fructose, and galactose.

-- They are typically classified based on the number of carbon atoms they contain, such as trioses (3 carbon atoms), pentoses (5 carbon atoms), and hexoses (6 carbon atoms).
+- They are typically categorized based on the number of carbon atoms they have, such as trioses (3 carbon atoms), pentoses (5 carbon atoms), and hexoses (6 carbon atoms).

 - Monosaccharides serve as a source of energy and are the building blocks for larger carbohydrates.